python/cpython/Doc/library/asyncio-eventloop.rst

 .. method:: loop.add_reader(fd, callback, \*args)

-   Start watching the file descriptor for read availability and call the *callback* with specified arguments.
+   Start watching the file descriptor *fd* for read availability and call the *callback* with specified arguments.

 .. method:: loop.remove_reader(fd)

-   Stop watching the file descriptor for read availability.
+   Stop watching the file descriptor *fd* for read availability.

 .. method:: loop.add_writer(fd, callback, \*args)

-   Start watching the file descriptor for write availability and then call the *callback* with specified arguments.
+   Start watching the file descriptor *fd* for write availability and then call the *callback* with specified arguments.

    Use :func:`functools.partial` :ref:`to pass keywords